Scalable Expansion and Differentiation of iPSCs with CERO 3D

 The CERO 3D Incubator & Bioreactor was employed for the large-scale production of embryoid bodies from human iPSCs and for co-culturing cortical spheroids containing iPSC-derived microglia (iPSdMiG) over periods of 1 to 4 weeks.
 This research highlights an in vitro differentiation method for producing and cryopreserving iPSdMiG at scale.
 These microglia displayed a transcriptomic profile similar to adult human microglia, expressed key microglial markers, and demonstrated essential functions, including cytokine secretion, phagocytosis, and ROS production, making them ideal for integration in neural co-culture models.

-“Schematic illustration depicting the generation of iPSdMiG via scalable production of EBs that are fated to exhibit both primitive hematopoiesis and early neural precursors and are subsequently propagated on mesh macrocarriers.
-Microglia can be harvested continuously from week 6 up to week 12 of differentiation.”
+A schematic workflow illustrates the scalable generation of iPSdMiG: EBs are produced and guided toward primitive hematopoietic and early neural precursor lineages, then expanded on mesh macrocarriers.
+Microglia can be continuously harvested from week 6 to week 12 of differentiation.

 Reference: Mathews et. al. (2022) Reenacting Neuroectodermal Exposure of Hematopoietic Progenitors Enables Scalable Production of Cryopreservable iPSC-Derived Human Microglia, Stem Cell Reviews and Reports